Complex Breast Cyst

 A ‘complex‘ or ‘complicated‘ breast cyst, refers to cysts that contain something besides clear fluid.
-Usually something harmless like old blood clot in a cyst.
+A simple breast cyst, on the other hand, only contains clear fluid.
+Indeed, this is usually something harmless like an old blood clot or debris

 The radiologist will be looking for…

-Findings of septations (thin walls dividing the cysts into segments) is really of little concern.
-What the radiologist is looking for is hard evidence of an intracystic mass, which would be indicative of neoplastic cell growth, and that would probably lead to a histological evaluation.
-Even so, the chances of the neoplasm being breast cancer is very low.
+Findings of septations (thin walls that divide the cysts into segments) are really of little concern.
+What the radiologist is looking for is hard evidence of an intracystic mass, which would be indicative of neoplastic cell growth, and that would probably lead to histological evaluation.
+Even so, the chances of the neoplasm being breast cancer are very low.

 Higher risk of malignant association when there are irregular lobule shapes in the margin